ISE® Central 2017

 U.S. Bank’s Process Alignment and Risk Management Enhancements (PARE) project sought to mature their information security program and create a more robust control set.
 The project started with a pilot of high risk information security processes in which the U.S. Bank team identified the need to be more granular at the process level and the need to work hand in hand with the oversight teams.
 The objective of the PARE project was to document information security processes, risks, and controls and align to the National Institute of Standards and Technology’s Cybersecurity Framework (NIST CSF).
 Join our conversation to learn how the U.S. Bank Team was able to develop a method for tying controls to inherent risk, thereby achieving an acceptable level of residual risk which allows their peer organizations to generate cost savings, increase resource productivity and enhance information security processes and procedures.

-Global Information Security Officer
+SVP & Chief Information Security Officer

 Social [Media] Security: The Impact of Social Media on Information Security > Summary